lpraz/bestfriend/README.md

     installed to `/usr/bin/bfpp` by default.
 If you don't like this, just change the `PREFIX` and `INSTTARGET` variables in the makefile.
  * Uninstalling: Just (`sudo`) `make uninstall`.

+## Contributing
+ * Feel free to add any bug reports, feature requests, etc. as an issue.
- * Unit tests are written using mity's [CUTest](https://github.com/mity/cutest) framework, which is not included with this repository.
+ * Running tests: Unit tests are written using mity's [CUTest](https://github.com/mity/cutest) framework, which is not included with this repository.
+To run tests, download `cutest.h` and place it at `lib/cutest`.